javilinux/javilinux.github.io/_posts/2021-03-02-JPGChatWriteup.md

 MESSAGE USAGE: use [MESSAGE] to message the (currently) only channel REPORT USAGE: use [REPORT] to report someone to the admins (with proof)
 ```
+> Mention the hint on tryhackme

-So we used nc now to interact:
+So we use nc now to interact:

 ```bash
 echo "[REPORT]" | nc jpgchat.thm 3000